Jobs & Internships

 How do students find experiential learning opportunities?

-Students find experiential learning opportunities through the EdCareers portal, through other job posting sites, and through direct contact with employers.
-In some cases program directors help students connect with experiential learning hosts.
+Students find experiential learning opportunities through Handshake, through other job posting sites, and through direct contact with employers.
+In some cases, program directors help students connect with experiential learning hosts.

 What makes for a quality experiential learning opportunity?

 Ideal experiential learning helps the student build professional skills while applying classroom concepts to projects that are “mission critical” to the host organization.
-EdCareers recommends no more than 10 hours per week, with student and manager meeting regularly.
+We recommend no more than 10 hours per week, with student and manager meeting regularly.
 Experiential Learning can be paid and/or for academic credit.

 For more information on what defines an internship, please visit the NACE internship guide.